 I want to touch a bit on each piece of equipment, and how to go about selecting decent gear.
 Far too many fly fishing beginners don't want to put much money into the hobby at first, which we understand.
 The problem is when people buy cheap fly fishing gear, they get frustrated because it breaks or doesn't perform well.
 Gear can be the deciding factor on whether someone continues fly fishing or quits.

-Fortunately, there are lots of manufacturers making good quality gear at reasonable prices.
+Fortunately, there are lots of manufacturers making really good quality gear at reasonable prices.

 These two fly fishing gear items are the most important.
 They are the basis for all your other gear.
 Fly rods range in price from around $50 to well over $1000.
 The prices vary based on the material the rod is made from, and the quality of it's construction.